swadeley/content-sources-frontend/_playwright-tests/style_guide.md

   .toBe(200);
 ```

-For assertion of one out of many or multiple checks at once, you can also use the `race` and `all` from the JS promises.
+For assertion of one out of many, or multiple checks at once, you can also use the `race` and `all` from the JS promises.
 Example:

 ```typescript